Debra Ringold: Research and consulting

 Ringold's research focuses on how regulation of commercial activity affects consumer behavior.
-Her work has been published in the Journal of Marketing, Journal of Public Policy and Marketing, Journal of Advertising, Journal of Macromarketing and Journal of Consumer Policy, among others.
+Her work has been published in the Journal of Marketing, Journal of Public Policy and Marketing, Journal of Advertising, Journal of Macromarketing, International Journal of Advertising, Journal of Marketing Management, Journal of Consumer Policy, Journal of Consumer Affairs, Psychology and Marketing, American Behavioral Scientist, and the Journal of the Association of Consumer Research.
 In 2008, her expertise in public policy and consumer behavior led to her appointment to the U.S. Census Bureau Advisory Council.
-She has also worked with the Federal Trade Commission and the U.S. Food and Drug Administration to evaluate how their regulations impact consumers.
+She has also worked with the Federal Trade Commission and the U.S. Food and Drug Administration to evaluate how regulations impact consumers.

-Ringold offers marketing consulting services to consumer package goods firms and large nonprofit organizations, including Anheuser-Busch Companies, Canadian Broadcasting Corporation, and Hewlett-Packard.
+Ringold offers marketing consulting services to consumer package goods firms and large nonprofit organizations, including the Anheuser-Busch Companies, Canadian Broadcasting Corporation, State Farm Insurance and Hewlett-Packard, among others.

 Politics and community

 Ringold ran for Oregon State Representative, 35th District, on the Republican ticket in 2000.
 Her campaign centered on a commitment to strengthening education funding in both K-12 and higher education; improving quality of life for Oregonians; and promoting equal opportunity by supporting pay equity, job creation affordable housing and improved access to affordable health care.
 Before running for office, she had served on the Corvallis School Board Budget Committee and Task Forces as well as the Wilson Elementary School Site Council.

 Throughout her career, Ringold has remained active in the community.
 In addition to serving as a board member for Oregon Women MBAs and past board member for Greenlight Greater Portland, Oregon (2008 to 2009), she has been a board member for Corvallis Caring Place Nonprofit Assisted Living Facility, Family Building Blocks Relief Nursery and United Way of Benton County.
 She also has served as a steering committee member for Corvallis Kids Count and PTA President for Wilson Elementary School.